 Drunken people fall all over each other, and stand on tables for prosting and dancing.
 This tent is full of Aussies, Kiwis, South Africans and Americans running amuck.
 Be warned.

-I can’t even begin to imagine how insane this party must be now 11 years after I went in ’99.
+This is one festival for the backpackers!
+I can’t even begin to imagine how insane this party must be now, all those years after I went in ’99.
 It was crazy back then.

 Nowadays in Thailand they have a party for all phases of the moon, which dilutes the intention of the original one somewhat.
 I’d skip all the others and just head for the main event.